kislyuk/argcomplete/README.rst

     pip install argcomplete
     activate-global-python-argcomplete

+Refresh your bash environment (restart bash or ``source /etc/profile``).
 See `Activating global completion`_ below if the second step reports an error.

 Synopsis
 --------